 About the Tomales Bay Watershed Council

-The TBWC includes representatives from local, state and federal agencies, environmental organizations, citizen and residential groups, agricultural and shellfish industries, recreational interests and individual residents.
+The TBF includes representatives from local, state and federal agencies, environmental organizations, citizen and residential groups, agricultural and shellfish industries, recreational interests and individual residents.
 Learn more in who we are.

-Operating as a consensus based organization, the TBWC provides an effective forum to advance watershed restoration and implement strategies to improve quality of life.
+Operating as a consensus based organization, the TBF provides an effective forum to advance watershed restoration and implement strategies to improve quality of life.
 Learn more in Stewardship.

-TBWC coordination has advanced projects to enhance riparian corridors, improve conditions on agricultural lands, protect streams from storm water and septic pollution, restore wetlands, reduce stream sedimentation through unpaved road improvements, eliminate fish migration barriers, improve storm water runoff management, and increase reliability of water supplies.
-The work we do is made possible by the TBWC Foundation, click to learn more.
+TBF is advancing projects to enhance riparian corridors, improve conditions on agricultural lands, protect streams from storm water and septic pollution, restore wetlands, reduce stream sedimentation through unpaved road improvements, eliminate fish migration barriers, improve storm water runoff management, and increase reliability of water supplies.
+We also have a research grants program.

 Photo by Richard Blair & Kathleen Goodwin/EnvironmentalEye.org